Sanjanadhananjayaa/mslearn-dp100/instructions/03-azureml-designer.md

     ![Visual Training Pipeline](images/visual-training.jpg)

 2. At the top right, click **Submit**.
 Then when prompted, create a new experiment named **mslearn-designer-train-diabetes**, and run it.
 This will initialize the compute cluster and then run the pipeline, which may take 10 minutes or longer.
 You can see the status of the pipeline run above the top right of the design canvas.

     ![new-pipeline](images/mslearn.png)

     **Tip**: While it's running, you can view the pipeline and experiment that have been created in the **Pipelines** and **Experiments** pages.
 Switch back to the **Visual Diabetes Training** pipeline on the **Designer** page when you're done.

-3. After the **Normalize Data** module has completed, select it, and in the **Settings** pane, on the **Outputs + logs** tab, under **Data outputs** in the **Transformed dataset** section, click the **preview Data** icon, and note that you can view statistics and distribution visualizations for the transformed columns.
+3. After the **Normalize Data** module has been completed, select it, and in the **Settings** pane, on the **Outputs + logs** tab, under **Data outputs** in the **Transformed dataset** section, click the **preview Data** icon, and note that you can view statistics and distribution visualizations for the transformed columns.

     ![new-pipeline](images/visualize.png)